djanta/djantajs-compiler-rc/README.md

 * [Author](#author)
 * [License](#license)

+## Why use djantajs-compiler-rc?

+It's magical and make the server to boot less than a couple of seconds instead or minutes.
+Therefore, by using the framework provided annotation, this module will be able to parse them all generate our project `.djanta-rc.json` at build lifecycle.
+If that's not enough for you, it's also the most powerful and easy-to-use.
+And it's magical.

 ## Getting Started

 This version of the module requires at least npm `>=4.6.0` and node `>=7.0.0`

 If you haven't used [npm](https://npmjs.com/) before, be sure to check out the [Getting Started](https://docs.npmjs.com/getting-started/what-is-npm) guide.
 Once you're familiar with that process, you may install this module with this command: